mysensors/NodeManager/README.md

     int getInterruptPin();
     #if POWER_MANAGER == 1
-      // to save battery the sensor can be optionally connected to two pins which will act as vcc and ground and activated on demand void setPowerPins(int ground_pin, int vcc_pin, long wait = 0);
+      // to save battery the sensor can be optionally connected to two pins which will act as vcc and ground and activated on demand void setPowerPins(int ground_pin, int vcc_pin, int wait_time = 50);
-      // if enabled the pins will be automatically powered on while awake and off during sleeping (default: true) void setAutoPowerPins(bool value);
+      // [12] if enabled the pins will be automatically powered on while awake and off during sleeping (default: true) void setAutoPowerPins(bool value);
-      // manually turn the power on
+      // [13] manually turn the power on void powerOn();
-      void powerOn();
-      // manually turn the power off
+      // [14] manually turn the power off void powerOff();
-      void powerOff();
     #endif
     // get the latest recorded value from the sensor int getValueInt();
     float getValueFloat();
     char* getValueString();
-    // After how many cycles the sensor will report back its measure (default: 1 cycle) void setReportIntervalCycles(int value);
+    // [15] After how many cycles the sensor will report back its measure (default: 1 cycle) void setReportIntervalCycles(int value);
-    // After how many minutes the sensor will report back its measure (default: 1 cycle) void setReportIntervalMinutes(int value);
+    // [16] After how many minutes the sensor will report back its measure (default: 1 cycle) void setReportIntervalMinutes(int value);
+    // process a remote request
+    void process(Request & request);
 ~~~

 #### Sensor's specific configuration